paulinoprojects/LinuxOS-Security-Checklist/README.md

-2. Remove or disable any unnecessary services, ports, and protocols.
+2. <b>Remove or disable any unnecessary services, ports, and protocols.</b>
+    - Identify the services, ports, and protocols that are not needed: Review the list of installed services and running processes, and identify any that are not needed for the system's intended purpose.
+For example, if the system is not used as a web server, it may not need to run a web server daemon like Apache or Nginx.
+    - Disable the services: Use the systemctl command to disable any services that are not needed.
+For example, to disable the Apache web server, run the following command: <b><i>sudo systemctl disable apache2</b></i>.
+    - Close unnecessary ports: Use the firewall to close any unnecessary open ports.
+You can use the <b><i>iptables or ufw (Uncomplicated Firewall)</b></i> command to configure the firewall.
+For example, to close port 80 (HTTP), run the following command: <b><i>sudo ufw deny 80</b></i>.
+    - Disable unnecessary protocols: Review the network configuration and disable any unnecessary protocols.
+For example, if the system is not used for file sharing, you may want to disable the SMB or NFS protocols.
+    - Test the configuration: After making changes to the services, ports, and protocols, test the configuration to ensure that the system is still functioning as intended.

-3. Use strong passwords for all user accounts and disable password authentication for SSH access in favor of public key authentication.
+4. Use strong passwords for all user accounts and disable password authentication for SSH access in favor of public key authentication.
-4. Configure a firewall to restrict incoming and outgoing traffic.
+5. Configure a firewall to restrict incoming and outgoing traffic.
-5. Disable root login and create a separate non-root user with sudo privileges.
+6. Disable root login and create a separate non-root user with sudo privileges.
-6. Encrypt sensitive data using tools like dm-crypt or LUKS.
+7. Encrypt sensitive data using tools like dm-crypt or LUKS.
-7. Configure SELinux or AppArmor to enforce mandatory access controls and protect against privilege escalation attacks.
+8. Configure SELinux or AppArmor to enforce mandatory access controls and protect against privilege escalation attacks.
-8. Enable auditing and logging to monitor system activity and detect potential security incidents.
+9. Enable auditing and logging to monitor system activity and detect potential security incidents.
-9. Disable unnecessary kernel modules and system calls.
+10. Disable unnecessary kernel modules and system calls.
 Limit user privileges using tools like chroot or containers.
 Use intrusion detection and prevention systems like Snort or Suricata to monitor network traffic and detect potential attacks.
 Disable unnecessary network services like Telnet, FTP, and NFS.